Brainspotting & EMDR Therapy

 What is Brainspotting ?

-The founder of Brainspotting, Dr. David Grand, says “What’s in the body is in the brain and what’s in the brain is in the body.”
-There is a significant mind-body connection and to heal one we must heal the other.
-By working with the body via noticing physical sensations that accompany distressing thoughts and emotions, we can also release chronic bodily pains, tension, discomfort, or sleep disturbance.
+Dr. David Grand, the creator of Brainspotting, explains that “what’s in the body is in the brain and what’s in the brain is in the body,” as a foundational aspect of this therapy.
+Brainspotting taps into the mind-body connection, and asserts that to heal one we must heal the other.
+By working through the body by noticing physical sensations that accompany distressing thoughts and emotions, Brainspotting helps with the release of connected physical tension, discomfort, pain and even sleep disturbance.
+Brainspotting taps into the brain’s natural self-healing process in order to release where trauma, anxiety, self-esteem, or other emotional issues are stuck in our brains and bodies.

 How does Brainspotting work?